John Stepan Zamecnik

 The opening theme of a popular circus march he composed for the 1935 film World Events would begin and end 20th Century Fox’s nationally distributed Movietone Newsreels for decades.

-Examples of Zamecnik’s film and other music can be heard by searching for them or him on the Internet.
 The Mont Alto Orchestra has recorded a CD of the short mood pieces he composed for silent films.
 Daniel Goldmark, professor of music at Case and director of the university’s Center for Popular Music Studies, authored the article on Zamecnik that appears in the online Grove Music Guide to American Film Music, and owns an extensive collection of the composer’s published work.
 He is also an authority on early music publishing in Cleveland and popular music that was big here in the early decades of the last century.